 There is no magic to digital tools.
 Exceptional learning can happen with or without a [name your device of choice].
 And yet there are numerous excellent reasons for today’s schools to champion modern technology in the classroom even without the rise of distance learning.

 In our recent roundtable discussion on “How Tech-Driven Schools Survive and Thrive,” I talked with two IT leaders who have pushed modern tools in their districts and have found the results to be 100% worth the effort.
-Here’s why technology matters in education—in their words.
+Here’s why technology is important in education—in their words.

 1. Modern tech empowers students to take ownership of their education.